viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 This method has 2 overloads.

+### EndsWith

+Determines whether the end of the first sequence is equivalent to the second sequence.

+This method has 4 overloads.

 ### Exactly

 Determines whether or not the number of elements in the sequence is equals